CPS-595/Secure-Password-Manager-System/README.md

 We have planned to use MERN stack (MongoDB, Express, React, NodeJS) to develop this project.
 So far the project is not completely developed to determine its impacts.

-# Software Process Management

-We have used AGILE methodology to divide the project into 5 sprints.
-Currently we are in the Development Stage sprint 1.

-The Trello would have a weekly task and they would be updated everytime a task is completed.

-## How to Run and test the project
+# How to Run and test the project

 1. Make sure you have git installed via <https://git-scm.com/book/en/v2/Getting-Started-Installing-Git>
 2. Install node js for your Operating system by following the instructions on this link :<https://nodejs.org/en/download/package-manager>